 Tip #7 – Create an Outline

 Everyone writes differently.
-We aren’t trying to tell you how to write, we are trying to teach you how to write faster.
-Creating an outline sometimes helps that!
+I’m not trying to tell you how to write, I’m sharing with you how to write blog posts faster.

 Here’s how to do that:

 - Break out all the headings based on the topics you have chosen.